-OSHA's requires exposures above the PEL to be reduced using feasible engineering controls, which is consistent with other substance-specific standards and good industrial hygiene practice.
-If feasible engineering controls do not sufficiently reduce exposures to below the PEL, exposures must be maintained as low as feasibly achievable via engineering controls and supplemented with respiratory protection.
+OSHA requires that exposures above PEL be reduced using feasible engineering controls, which is consistent with other substance-specific standards and good industrial hygiene practice.
+If such controls do not sufficiently reduce exposures, then exposures must be maintained as low as feasibly achievable via engineering controls and supplemented with respiratory protection.
 Job rotation is specifically prohibited to achieve compliance.
-Compliance with utilizing feasible engineering controls becomes effective on May 31, 2010.
+Compliance with the feasible engineering controls provision took effect May 31, 2010.
 This provision does not apply where employees are not exposed to Cr(VI) for 30 or more days per 12 consecutive months.